Assessing External Validity Over Worst-case Subpopulations: Approach

-To utilize the entire sample, we take a cross-fitting approach, partitioning the data into $K$ folds, and switching the roles of the main and auxiliary datasets on each fold.
-We adapt the original cross-fitting algorithm for estimating equations (due to~\citet{ChernozhukovChDeDuHaNeRo18}) to the augmented estimator~\eqref{eqn:estimator}.
+To utilize the entire sample, we take a cross-fitting approach, partitioning the data into $K$ folds and switching the roles of the main and auxiliary datasets on each fold.
+We adapt the original cross-fitting algorithm for estimating equations (due to~\citet{ChernozhukovChDeDuHaNeRo18}) to estimating the WTE.
 Denoting the $k$-th fold $I_k$ and its complement $\cfold = [n] \backslash I_k$, we fit nuisance parameters $(\hall)$ on the $k$-th auxiliary data $\{D_i\}_{i \in \cfold}$.
 Using $\what{P}_k$ to denote the empirical distribution on the $k$-th main data $\{D_i\}_{i \in I_k}$, we summarize our procedure in Algorithm~\ref{alg:cross-fitting}.
+Our estimator can be computed in both randomized control trials using the true propensity score or in observational studies where $\hprop$ needs to be estimated using suitable statistical models.